 She continues: “If we don’t have suitable landmark memories, we are more likely to mistake what we did in the past.
 As time passes, this may even allow more room for memories of events that we never experienced at all.
 As a false memory researcher, this worries me.”

 It worries me too, Julia.
-It worries me because you’re suggesting that not only am I going to confuse things that are actually happening, I’m going to start making it up, which could present dire consequences for the legacy of Virginia Woolf.
+It worries me because you’re suggesting that not only am I going to confuse what’s actually happening, I’m going to start making it up, presenting dire consequences for the legacy of Virginia Woolf.

 As much as the temporal sameness of lockdown is making the act of remembering more complicated, it also seems to me that as adults, we are expected to read the latest non-fiction book or article and recall its main points word for word.
 At school, the recalling of what we’d read was something to be practiced daily and tested annually (now more like biannually, or monthly) in exams.
 It’s not as if I graduated and the reward was that my memory unlocked a new mode, sponge mode, in which every fact I read was imprinted on my mind forever.
 This, unquestionably, would have been much more useful than my Creative Writing degree.

-Now, we are the recipients of an unrelenting bombardment of new information.
+Today we are the recipients of an unrelenting bombardment of information.
 Alongside the latest bestselling polemics there’s 24 hour news, podcasts, documentaries, TV shows, stand-up, the list goes on.
-Whilst this is brilliant, and undoubtedly more interesting than my Year 9 Maths classes, it’s also persistently more information than my Year 9 Maths classes, and I wasn’t very good at remembering these.
+Whilst this is brilliant and undoubtedly more interesting than my Year 9 Maths classes, it’s also undoubtedly more information than my Year 9 Maths classes, and I wasn’t very good at remembering these.

-Before we start considering if I have a medical problem, I should state that I do have a strange, almost photographic memory of basically, non-intellectual things.
-I remember people, their faces, their mannerisms, the way they speak, but not their names.
-I remember places, their point of entry, how they looked, how they felt, smelt, the noises they made, but not their exact location or how to get there.
+Before we start considering if I have a medical problem, I should state that I do have an almost photographic memory of essentially non-intellectual things.
+I remember people, their faces, mannerisms, the way they speak, but not their names.
+I remember places, their point of entry, how they looked, felt, smelt, the noises they made, but not their exact location or how to get there.

-Often in my mind I see a place, an image of it, usually from the same angle, with the same weather or mood, and attach memories to it.
+Often in my mind I see a place, an image of it, usually from the same angle, always with the same weather or in the same light.
+Memories are attached to these images.
 I think of conversations I’ve had with my best friend and see her block of flats in my mind, the road outside of it, the rainy weather from my first trip to visit her there.
 When I think of my parents I see the entrance to their living room, it is morning, someone can be overheard in the kitchen.
 Work is the view from my desk.
-It is hot, as it was when I started the job last June, the broken fan jutters in the corner.
+It is hot, as it was when I started the job last June; the broken fan jutters in the corner.
 This extends, sometimes, to intellectual things.
 When I think of a book, I can often visualise the place in which I read it the most.
-This place comes to mind when I think of it, even if the details of the book’s information itself are fuzzy.
+This place comes to mind when I think of it, even if the details of the book itself are fuzzy.

 This type of memory, my next Google search led me to find out, is called ‘iconic memory’, i.e. the memory of visual stimuli, the image you “see” in your mind’s eye being the iconic memory of that visual stimuli.
-Despite being described as fleeting or momentary, for me this is the most solid type of memory.
+Despite being described as fleeting or momentary, to me these memories are the most concrete.
 These images allow me to anchor my understanding of the world to things, spaces, people.
-Facts, solutions, intellectual arguments flee my mind, whilst the sensory impression beds in, waving them off.
+Facts, solutions and analysis elude my mind, whilst the sensory impression beds in, waving them off.

-This memory of place is also referred to as ‘place attachment’, where an emotional bond is created between a place and a person, although there is little information available on what qualifies a place to be worthy of place attachment, this value judgement being so subjective to each individual.
+This memory of place is also referred to as ‘place attachment’, where an emotional bond is created between a place and a person (although there is little information available on what qualifies a place to be worthy of place attachment, this value judgement being subjective).

 There are of course, simple explanations of left and right brains and logical and creative types to underline why I am not able to remember facts in the way I can remember sensory information or emotional things.
 The problem, I find, with creativity, is its wishy-washy looseness.
 To be good at creativity is very different to being good at remembering facts and information.

 One requires an interpretation of sensory information, relationships, societal pressures, tones, prejudices, to be processed sensorially and emotionally and put out into an artistic, sometimes entertaining (hopefully) form, that brings some insight emotionally or sensorially, through your unique perspective.
-In order to be recognised for this, it should be original, it should be aware of and impacted by previous influences but not copy them; it should move us.
+In order to succeed at this, it should be original, it should be aware of and impacted by previous influences but not copy them; ideally it should move us.

-This isn’t me demeaning or belittling that skill, of which I have very little and of which I am evidently very jealous of, but the process is less complicated.
-Less, I think, is expected of it and yet, the outcome is still largely valued above and beyond any creative outcome, which is viewed by our government and our education system as an optional addition to our curriculum, an “enrichment” activity.
+I’m not trying to demean or belittle that skill, of which I have very little and of which I am evidently jealous of, but the process is less complicated.
+Less, I think, is expected of it and yet, the outcome is still largely valued above and beyond any creative outcome, which is increasingly viewed by our government and education system as an optional addition to the curriculum, an “enrichment activity”.

-For this reason, I greedily want both the sensory and the factual.
-I want to impress with the qualitative and the quantitative.
+For this reason, I greedily want both qualitative and quantitative.
 And I know, bitterly, that there are people who are effortlessly both.
-I had a friend at school who would slip us the answers to the weekly Science quiz, swanning off to paint her masterpiece in Art, ending the day by eloquently breaking down the emotional and historical significance of Wuthering Heights before picking up her A* graded algebra homework.
+I had a friend at school who would slip us the answers to the weekly Science quiz, swanning off to paint her masterpiece in Art, ending the day by eloquently breaking down the emotional and historical significance of Wuthering Heights before picking up her A* maths results.

 I want to be effortlessly both, but I will always be straining.
-She is 6 foot and I am 5 and we are both aiming for the same object on the same shelf.
+She is six foot and I am five and we are both aiming for the same object on the same shelf.
 It will inevitably be harder for me to get there.
-But perhaps the fact I can come up with shelf metaphors for this struggle on the way is something to hold onto.
+Perhaps the fact I can come up with shelf metaphors for this struggle on the way is something to hold onto.

-If not, at least it will help me better fit my linen dressing gown, better explain my copies of The New Yorker, better remember when my boyfriend has made me a cup of tea and importantly, not to waste the precious, precious teabags.
+If not, at least I can better fit my linen dressing gown, better explain my copies of The New Yorker, better preserve the works of Virginia Woolf.
+Or, worst case scenario, I can just Google it.